The pushing of the server rotates each week to another developer. Current rotation is:

 Our infrastructure automates pushing the tags to stage once the tags have been pushed up to the repository.

-The only required step is to check that the tag has deployed by looking out for the automated push messages in the irc channel.
+The only required step is to check that the tag has deployed by looking out for the automated push messages in the internal slack channel.